-Data silos create a myriad of problems for organizations.
-Nearly every industry feels the pain of siloed data.
-Data silos create issues such as inconsistent information across the organization, an inability to grow or scale processes, and redundancies between departments.
-The federal government is a high profile example of this pain.
+The federal government is a high profile example of the pain from data silos.
 For example, the U.S. Government Accountability Office (GAO) estimates the federal government can save tens of billions of taxpayer dollars if Congress and the executive branch reduce fragmentation, overlap, and duplication across agencies.

-- Data warehouses or data lakes.
-Data warehouses are repositories for structured, filtered data processed for a specific purpose.
-Data lakes are large pools of raw data with no defined purpose.
+- Data lakes or data warehouses.
+Gartner defines a data lake as “a concept consisting of a collection of storage instances of various data assets.
+These assets are stored in a near-exact, or even exact, copy of the source format and are in addition to the originating data stores.”
+In contrast, data warehouses are repositories for structured, filtered data processed for a specific purpose.
 Both merge and store data from across the organization in a single place.
-But, they create significant challenges as the data grows stale and requires time-consuming maintenance to update, access, and secure.
+But they can create significant challenges as the data grows stale and requires time-consuming maintenance to update, access, and secure.
 Additionally, in these models data ownership is often unclear, often causing access violations.

 - APIs.
-APIs (application programmable interfaces) allow systems and applications to speak to one another in a common language.
-This creates a “system of systems” within the enterprise that enables disparate systems to share data in real-time.
+APIs (application programming interfaces) allow systems and applications to speak to one another in a common language.
+This creates a “system of systems” within the enterprise that enables disparate systems to share data in real time.

-Eighty-nine percent of companies have adopted some form of API strategy.
-But, levels of adoption vary from most primitive (project-by-project) to mature (company-wide).
+According to our annual connectivity benchmark report, 89% of companies have adopted some form of API strategy.
+But levels of adoption vary from most primitive (project-by-project) to mature (company-wide).
 Organizations with top-down, company-wide API strategies see 36% more developer productivity and 67% more project completion compared to organizations that take a bottom-up approach.